victorshx/shaynakit-downloader/README.md

 # intro
-a simple scraper to download almost all Figma design files from [ShaynaKit](https://shaynakit.com/landing) ;)
+a simple scraper to download almost all Figma design files from [ShaynaKit](https://shaynakit.com/landing), including paid contents ;)

 some files will be missed (0KB) because sometimes the download url has a different format.